SANA Program

 • SANA partners and has strong relationships with women's coffee farmer associations, cooperatives, and groups across Colombia.
 We select participants based on available funding and assess each group’s interest and access to the technology needed to participate.
 We also collaborate with companies already working with women coffee farmers who wish to sponsor a customized program for a specific group/cluster of Colombian women coffee farmers.

 • To enroll in a SANA program, women coffee farmers must have a genuine interest in participating and be available to actively engage in the 5-month program, which includes teletherapy sessions, virtual educational curriculum, and group workshops.
-They also need access good connectivity through a phone, WhatsApp.
-Additionally, they must be part of a group or cooperative selected by SANA or a sponsoring partner.
+They also need access to good connectivity through a phone, and access to WhatsApp.
+Additionally, they must be 18 years old and be part of a group or cooperative selected by SANA or a sponsoring partner.

 • Yes!
 We are committed to hiring highly qualified professionals.
 All our psychologists are licensed, specializing in Cognitive Behavioral Therapy (CBT), with over three years of experience in teletherapy and working with rural communities in Colombia.
 They undergo a three-step interview process and receive onboarding from SANA at the start of each program.
-Additionally, our program assistant is also licensed psychologist.
-Lastly, our priority is to provide psychosocial support and promote healthier lives, do not focus on clinical psychology, and our primarily goal is not to diagnose.
+Lastly, our priority is to provide psychosocial support and promote healthier lives, do not to focus on clinical psychology, and our primarily goal is not to or diagnose.

 • Sponsoring a woman to participate in the SANA program costs USD$300 and includes full access to all program services and support.
 For group sponsorships, the cost starts at USD$3,000 for 10 participants and USD$12,000 for 40 participants.